 Protein: amino acids, sterols, ergosterols, polyamines, s-permine, spremiaine, putrescine, 1,3-diaminopropane.

 Fatty Acids: Oleic, linoleic, palmitic, stearic, nucleosides, cordycepin

 Saccharides: D-mannitol, galactmannin (Cassileth, B.R., et al., 2003).

 Polysaccharides within cordyceps are one of the main health constituents of the fungus.
 They are mainly present in the cell wall, occurring in the cytoplasm.
 There are two types of polysaccharides, intracellular (in the fruiting body and the mycelium) and extracellular, the later obtained from culture broth fo fermented cordyceps (Nie, S., et al., 2018).

 Beta-glucans are naturally occurring polysaccharides.
-Studies have found numerous health benefits including boosting the immune system, tumour protective properties as well as reducing the absorption of cholesterol and fat by the body (Xu, E., et al., 2018).
+Studies have found numerous health benefits including boosting the immune system, tumor protective properties as well as reducing the absorption of cholesterol and fat by the body (Xu, E., et al., 2018).

 Cordycepin is the main bioactive ingredient in Cordyceps.
-It is a nucleoside analogue, interfering with DNA and RNA biosynthesis as well as acting like a potential candidate for the treatment of diseases, such as cancer (Tuli, H.S., et al., 2017).
+It is a nucleoside analog, interfering with DNA and RNA biosynthesis as well as acting like a potential candidate for the treatment of diseases, such as cancer (Tuli, H.S., et al., 2017).